 Catch a Holiday Performance

-One of Milwaukee’s most well-known holiday shows and simply a holiday classic is the Milwaukee Ballet’s performance of “The Nutcracker” from December 13 – December 27.
+One of Milwaukee’s most well-known holiday shows and simply a holiday classic is the Milwaukee Ballet’s performance of “The Nutcracker” from December 12 – December 27.
 With unforgettable music, impressive set designs, and toys coming to life, what more could you want?
-For a fun family favorite, the First Stage Theater presents “Rudolph The Red-Nosed Reindeer” at The Marcus Center for Performing Arts.
+For a fun family favorite, the First Stage Theater presents “A Charlie Brown Christmas” at the Todd Wehr Theatre.

 Celebrate an Old-Fashioned Christmas

 Milwaukee is a winter wonderland of old-fashioned elegance during the Christmas season.
 Step back in time and imagine Christmas as it was during the 19th century by touring the home of the famous beer baron Captain Frederick Pabst Mansion for Grand Avenue Christmas.
 With its ornate holiday decorations and historic setting, it’s no wonder why more than 100,000 people visit this restored Victorian mansion.

 For a unique Christmas experience, families need to visit the quaint, cozy, and historic town of Cedarburg.
 Visit Santa’s Workshop, a candy-covered house where Santa stays on weekends to visit families and where elves work hard on building toys for good boys and girls.
 A Polar Express ride takes children on a journey to the North Pole where there’s a toy store, arts and crafts, caroling, snacks, music, and gifts from Santa.
 How about celebrating the holidays as it was in the 19th-century?
 At Old World Wisconsin, families will find Christmas tales, free horse-drawn bobsled rides (or wagon rides, if there’s no snow on the ground), caroling and hymn singing, food sampling from cherished recipes, wood-fired stoves and bonfires.
 Plus, take photos with a 19th-century Santa!